saterus/rust-intro/rust_slides.md

 - Money to be made in COBOL.
 - Our industry is notorious for moving fast.
 - Unless you want to move to management?
-^
-- We all believe this is important, as we all learned Ruby.
+- We all believe this is important, as we all came to this talk

 ---